Utena - epilog

 Third theory: Following the symbolism of Castor and Pollux, forgetting represents that Utena is dead until Anthy finds her, or until the next hero arises, when she is alive and will be remembered again.
 See afterstories - Utena’s fate - Castor and Pollux.

-All theories can be true.
+All the theories can be true.

 More to come.